 - To use it as a natural treatment for arthritis and rheumatism, apply 2–3 drops topically to the area of concern.

 - To help detoxify the body, take 1–2 drops internally or apply 2–3 drops topically to the bottoms of the feet.

 - To add flavor to soups, stews, baked vegetables, salads and entrees, add 1–2 drops of black pepper essential oil.

 Black pepper essential oil is also an important health food due to its antioxidant, antimicrobial potential and gastro-protective modules.
 With piperine as an active ingredient, black pepper holds rich phytochemistry that also includes volatile oils, oleoresins and alkaloids.
-Piperine assists in cognitive brain functioning, boosts nutrient absorption and improves gastrointestinal functionality.
-Research has also found that the free-scavenging activity of black pepper and its active ingredients might be helpful as a chemoprotective agent and in controlling the progression of tumor growth.
-(14)
+Animal research has demonstrated how piperine assists in cognitive brain functioning, boosts nutrient absorption and improves gastrointestinal functionality.
+Animal research has also found that the free-scavenging activity of black pepper and its active ingredients may make it helpful to regulate tumor progression and also act as a general chemoprevention substance.
+(15)

 Archaeological evidence of pepper use goes back to at least 2000 B.C. in India.
 References to pepper appear in Greek and Roman texts, suggesting an ancient trade between India and the West.
 The Romans loved adding pepper to their food; in fact, in the oldest known cookbook in existence, 80 percent of the recipes contain the spice.
 Signs of an ancient pepper trade from India to Egypt have also been found, including peppercorns that had been stuffed into the nostrils of Ramses the Great when he was mummified.